nodejs/node/doc/api/process.md

 * {string[]}

-The `process.argv` property returns an array containing the command line arguments passed when the Node.js process was launched.
-The first element will be [`process.execPath`][].
+The `process.argv` property returns an array in which the first element will be [`process.execPath`][].
 See `process.argv0` if access to the original value of `argv[0]` is needed.
 The second element will be the path to the JavaScript file being executed.
-The remaining elements will be any additional command line arguments.
+The remaining elements will be any additional command line arguments passed when the Node.js process was launched, same as [`process.mainArgs`][].

 For example, assuming the following script for `process-args.js`: